project289/Lineageos-22-for-S6-EGDE-ZEROLTEXX/README.md

 👉 **[project289/s6_manifests](https://github.com/project289/s6_manifests)**

-IF YOU ALSO EDITED YOU MUST GIVE CREDIT TO RIGHT PATH ONLY GIVE CRedit ME IF YOU EDITED THE FILES THAT WERE EDITED BY ME READ THE EDITED FILES FROM HERE [Files Edited of Custom ROM.txt](https://github.com/user-attachments/files/29967301/Files.Edited.of.Custom.ROM.txt)
+IF YOU ALSO EDITED YOU MUST GIVE CREDIT TO RIGHT PATH ONLY GIVE CRedit ME IF YOU EDITED THE FILES THAT WERE EDITED BY ME THESE ARE THE FILES I HAVE UPDATED

 ================================================================================
 S6 Edge Android 15 Build – File Edits Summary